JMak-Security/OPERATION_RED-FRONTLINE-From-JMak-Security-/README.md

 ---

-## 🤖 AI Disclosure
+## Development Disclosure
-**This project is 100% AI-generated.**
+**This project is AI-assisted.**
-The architecture, logic, and code were conceptualized and executed using advanced Large Language Models.
-This is a deliberate experiment in **AI-driven security automation**, demonstrating how AI can be used to build tools that test other AI systems.
-The human developer acted as the strategic architect and lead auditor.
+The core logic, security architecture, and red-teaming strategy were designed by the human author.
+Advanced Large Language Models were utilized to accelerate code implementation and refine the terminal interface.
+This synergy demonstrates high-efficiency modern software development practices.

 ---